m-ghiringhelli/message-board/README.md

     2) Render data (w/render function) CHECK
     3) Append data to html CHECK
   D) header
-    1) Link to create
+    1) Link to create CHECK
-    2) Link to signup/signin
+    2) Link to signup/signin CHECK
 IV) 'create' functionality
   A) If not user, return home
   B) if user
-    1) form
+    1) form CHECK
-    2) get data from form
+    2) get data from form CHECK
-    3) create object
+    3) create object CHECK
-    4) add object to database
+    4) add object to database CHECK
 V) 'signup' functionality
   A) If user, return to home
   B) If not